Canada knows how to run its economy.

 Its corporate tax rate, at 15%, is less than half the U.S. rate.
 Its debt is 35% of GDP, instead of the U.S. rate of 73%.
 But where Canada really shines in comparison to the United States is in its immigration policy.

-Consider the simplicity of the Canadian immigration system.
+of the Canadian immigration system.

 To enter Canada through its federal skilled worker program, applicants are ranked on a points system.